 248, Chiang Mai Road, Klongsan District in Bangkok

-Include it in your itinerary through the Old Town, as there are many other interesting attractions in the area.
-I recommend this option.
+You can go directly to the public pier Wanglee Pier.
+I suggest you include it in your itinerary through the Old Town, because there are many other interesting attractions in the area.

 Stores: daily, 8 am-8pm